Swordfish90/Lemuroid/README.md

 ## Description

-Lemuroid is an Android open-source emulation project based on Libretro.
-It's main goals are ease of use, good Android integration and great user experience.
+Lemuroid is an open-source emulation project for Android based on Libretro.
+Its main goal is ease of use, good Android integration and a great user experience.

 It originated from a rib of [Retrograde](https://github.com/retrograde/retrograde-android), but graduated to a standalone project integrating [LibretroDroid](https://github.com/Swordfish90/LibretroDroid).